- Online information

 Some areas offer guided self-help, where you go through the course with some telephone or email support from a therapist.

 Online therapy is a chance to talk to a counsellor online via a video call.
 It’s also known as e-therapy, internet counselling or remote counselling.
-Sessions work in the normal way except instead of going to a counselling room, you see your counsellor via your laptop, tablet or mobile phone.
+Sessions work in the normal way, except instead of going to a counselling room, you see your counsellor via your laptop, tablet or mobile phone.

 If you want online therapy, talk to your GP or self-refer to your local psychological therapies service to see if it’s available on the NHS.
 You can also find private therapists who offer an online service.
+The British Association for Counselling and Psychotherapy (BACP) advises people looking for help with their mental health to use therapists registered with an accredited professional body based in this country, such as the BACP or UK Council for Psychotherapy.

 Is online support right for me?